Skip to Content

 Ward Rights in Ohio Guardianships

 A number of high-profile guardianship cases in recent years have highlighted some of the concerns that come with placing someone into an involuntary guardianship.
-Celebrities like Brittany Spears, Amanda Bynes, Casey Kasem, Mickey Rooney and Zsa Zsa Gabor have brought to light guardianship or conservatorship abuses that can result from relinquishing the rights to make financial or medical decisions.
+Celebrities like Brittany Spears, Amanda Bynes, Casey Kasem, Mickey Rooney, and Zsa Zsa Gabor have brought to light guardianship or conservatorship abuses that can result from relinquishing the rights to make financial or medical decisions.

-In Ohio, a guardianship is involuntarily established by the court after a finding that an adult is incapciated or medically incompetent to handle his or her own affairs.
+In Ohio, a guardianship is involuntarily established by the court after a finding that an adult is incapacitated or medically incompetent to handle his or her own affairs.
 A court-appointed guardian is then empowered to handle the affairs of the “ward.”
 Typically, the court will choose a close relative to be guardian, but a friend or professional, such as an attorney, may also be chosen.
 Even a corporation can be awarded guardianship under Ohio law.
 A ward may choose in advance who they would like to have appointed guardian, by identifying the person as part of a Last Will and Testament or other estate-planning document, such as a financial power of attorney or health care power of attorney.
 Establishment of a guardian requires a statement of expert evaluation.
-This is usually completed by a physician and attests to the fact that the ward is incapcitated or incompetent by other means, including dementia or substance abuse.
+This is usually completed by a physician and attests to the fact that the ward is incapacitated or incompetent by other means, including dementia or substance abuse.

 Guardianship Alternatives and Ward Rights

-Limited guardianships, interim guardianships and emergency guardianships are all alternatives that may better suit specific purposes while better protecting the rights of a ward.
+Limited guardianships, interim guardianships, and emergency guardianships are all alternatives that may better suit specific purposes while better protecting the rights of a ward.
 Health care powers of attorney or financial powers of attorney may also more narrowly surrender ward rights, although these come with their own drawbacks, primarily that they typically do not fall under the supervision of the court.
 In any case, wards are owed a number of protections under Ohio law, including:

 • To object to the guardianship